Advertisement

 Eligibility Requirements

-• You must be currently enrolled full-time in a bachelor’s or master’s degree program at an accredited college or university in the United States
+• Currently enrolled full-time in a bachelor’s or master’s program at an accredited US university

-• You must be studying computer science, software engineering, computer engineering, or a closely related technical field
+• Studying computer science, software engineering, computer engineering, or a closely related field

-• You must not be a current Microsoft employee or an immediate family member of a Microsoft employee
+• Not a current Microsoft employee or immediate family member of one

-• You must be enrolled for the upcoming full academic year for which the scholarship is awarded — the award is for a specific academic year and cannot be deferred
+• Enrolled for the full upcoming academic year for which the award is granted

 How Selection Works

-Stage 2 — Essay evaluation: The application essays carry significant weight in the selection process.
-Microsoft typically asks applicants to describe their background as a member of an underrepresented group, their experience in and contributions to the technology field, and their goals for their career and their community.
-The most competitive essays are specific and personal — they describe real experiences, real challenges, and real contributions rather than generic aspirations.
+• Essays carry significant weight.
+Microsoft typically asks about your background as a member of an underrepresented group, your contributions to the technology field, and your career and community goals.
+The strongest essays are personal and specific, real experiences, real challenges, real impact.
+Generic aspirations do not stand out.

 How to Apply